UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Numerical expressions (including dates) are treated as single words and not segmented into their components as long as they do not contain spaces.
 - Abbreviations are treated as single words regardless of whether they contain spaces or not.

-The Swedish-TP treebank contains the following tokens with spaces (all abbreviations):
+The Swedish-Talbanken treebank contains the following tokens with spaces (all abbreviations):

 Bl a
 bl a